 “Could class be ½ hour more, please?” he once asked at his Digital Dividends class.
 “We need to learn new technology to communicate because this is how the world is, and this is what we need to know.
 Thank you for helping me learn.”

-This Christmas Barasa sent a thank you card to LBFE, listing each staff member and intern by name, simply saying “Thank you for your wonderful program.”
+This Christmas Barney sent a thank you card to LBFE, listing each staff member and intern by name, simply saying “Thank you for your wonderful program.”
 While the card was addressed to the home office – the sentiment belongs to all of us, the whole LBFE Family.
-Thank you Circle of Compassion donors for leading the way in helping our older friends like Basara.
+Thank you Circle of Compassion donors for leading the way in helping our older friends like Barney.